VilopusDoom/vilopusdoom.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Aspiring Information Security Analyst
+subtitle: Aspiring Information Security Analyst -Currently Seeking Internship Summer 2021!-
 ---

 My name is Pocholo Arangote, a current Information Security Student.
 Here are some of the things I enjoy: